Pacman1984/backtestbuddy/docs/strategies-module.md

 #### `calculate_stake`

 This abstract method must be implemented by all concrete strategy classes.
-It calculates the stake for a bet based on the given odds and current bankroll.
+It calculates the stake for a bet based on the given odds, current bankroll, and other optional parameters.

-- **Parameters:**
-  - `odds` (float): The odds for the bet.
-  - `bankroll` (float): The current bankroll.
-  - `**kwargs`: Additional keyword arguments that might be needed for specific strategies.
-- **Returns:**
-  - `float`: The calculated stake for the bet.
+#### `select_bet`

+This abstract method must be implemented by all concrete strategy classes.
+It selects the outcome to bet on based on the given odds, model probabilities, and other optional parameters.

+#### `get_bet_details`

+This method combines `calculate_stake` and `select_bet` to provide complete bet details.
+It returns a tuple containing the stake, the index of the outcome to bet on, and additional information specific to the strategy.

 ## Implemented Strategies